bamit99/Versa-Configuration-Scanner/README.md

 ## How to Extend

+The tool is designed for easy extension, particularly for adding new platforms or audit rules.

+### Adding New Audit Rules

-Adding a new audit rule is a two-step process:
+To add a new audit rule for an **existing platform** (e.g., Versa):

-1.  **Define the Rule in `rules.json`:**
-    Add a new JSON object to the `rules.json` file with the following structure:
+1.  **Locate the Platform's Rule File:** Navigate to the `rules/` directory and find the JSON file for your target platform (e.g., `rules/versa/rules.json`).
+2.  **Define the Rule:** Add a new JSON object to this file.
+The `check` object within the rule defines how the `RuleEngine` evaluates the configuration.
+You do **not** need to modify `engine.py` for new rules, as the engine is designed to interpret the `check` logic dynamically.

+    Example structure:
     ```json
     {
-        "id": "VOS-CAT-00X",
+        "id": "VOS-NEW-001",
+        "name": "New Example Rule",
         "severity": "MEDIUM",
-        "description": "A brief description of the rule.",
+        "description": "A brief description of the new rule.",
-        "details": "More detailed explanation of the vulnerability or misconfiguration and why it's a problem.",
+        "details": "More detailed explanation of the vulnerability or misconfiguration.",
-        "affected_config_template": "A template string showing the part of the config that is affected, e.g., 'System > Services > {service_name}'"
+        "affected_config_template": "A template string showing the affected config, e.g., 'System: Feature {feature_name} is misconfigured.'",
+        "check": {
+            "operator": "for_each",
+            "target": "system_services",
+            "item_var": "service",
+            "inner_check": {
+                "condition": {
+                    "operator": "and",
+                    "conditions": [
+                        { "target": "service.name", "operator": "equals", "value": "example-feature" },
+                        { "target": "service.status", "operator": "equals", "value": "misconfigured" }
+                    ]
+                },
+                "affected_params": {
+                    "feature_name": "service.name"
                 }
+            }
+        }
+    }
     ```

-2.  **Implement the Logic in `engine.py`:**
-    In the `RuleEngine.evaluate` method, add the Python code to check the `normalized_config` data for the condition defined in your new rule.
-If the condition is met, call `self._add_finding()` with the rule's ID.

-    ```python
-    # In engine.py inside the evaluate method

-    # RULE_ID: VOS-CAT-00X
-    if 'VOS-CAT-00X' in self.rules:
-        # Your logic here to check the normalized_config
-        if (condition_is_met):
-            self._add_finding('VOS-CAT-00X', affected_config_params={'param': 'value'})
-    ```
+    The `RuleEngine` supports various operators (`equals`, `contains`, `is_present`, `for_each`, `and`, `or`, etc.) to define complex checks.

+### Adding Support for a New Platform

+To add a new network platform (e.g., Cisco IOS, Juniper Junos):

+1.  **Create a New Parser:**
+    *   In `engine.py`, create a new class that inherits from `BaseConfigParser` (e.g., `CiscoIOSConfigParser`).
+    *   Implement the `load_config` method to parse the new platform's configuration format into a raw data structure.
+    *   Implement the `normalize_configuration` method to transform this raw data into the standardized data model used by the `RuleEngine`.
+2.  **Update `PARSERS` Dictionary:**
+    *   In `app.py`, add your new parser class to the `PARSERS` dictionary, mapping a platform name (e.g., `'cisco_ios'`) to your new parser class.
+3.  **Create Platform-Specific Rules:**
+    *   Create a new directory under `rules/` for your platform (e.g., `rules/cisco_ios/`).
+    *   Inside this directory, create a `rules.json` file containing the audit rules specific to this new platform, following the structure described above.
+4.  **Update UI (Optional but Recommended):**
+    *   In `templates/index.html`, add an `<option>` tag to the platform selection dropdown for your new platform.
+    *   (Optional) Enhance the `PlatformDetector` in `engine.py` with heuristics to auto-detect your new platform based on its unique configuration syntax.

-This modular approach allows for easy expansion of the auditor's capabilities.
+This modular approach allows for continuous expansion of the auditor's capabilities.